kiro6/penetration-testing-notes/Penetration Testing/Linux Privilege Escalation/Privilege Escalation/README.md

 # Now, we can see that the x in that line is gone, which means that we can use the command su to log in as root without being asked for the password.
 ```

+# Service-based Privilege Escalation

+## Vulnerable Services

+check for avaialble services and binaries versions to see if there is available exploits

+#### EX:
+Screen.
+Version 4.5.0 suffers from a privilege escalation vulnerability due to a lack of a permissions check when opening a log file.